Question Raised by Sacramento Immigrant Focuses on Permanent Resident Card

 As an immigration lawyer, I find that there’s often a need to make clarifications

-it’s easy to become confused.
+regarding specific forms.
+There are so many forms associated with immigration it’s easy to become confused.
 This happened the other day when someone from

 Sacramento had a question regarding her permanent resident card, which is commonly known as a greencard.

-Purpose of Replacement Green Card
+Purpose of Replacement green card

 It is important to understand that a replacement green card is not intended

 for someone whose status as a conditional resident is expiring or to replace a non-permanent visa.
 The replacement card is for people who already possess a permanent resident card.
 The immigrant from Sacramento did already hold a greencard.